Joao-O-Santos/make-it-stop/pages/tutorial.md

-In case you want your website to be publicly accessible set your GitLab project's visibility to public. **WARNING: this will make all the files you committed to your `git` repo available online through the GitLab repo.** *Note: you can work on pages and files you don't want to make public by putting them in `wip/`, which is `.gitignore`d by default, just take caution not to `git add -f` those files.*
+In case you want your website to be publicly accessible set your GitLab project's visibility to public. **WARNING: this will make all the files you committed to your `git` repo available online through the GitLab repo.
+Moreover, the `.gitlab-ci.yml` instructs GitLab CI/CD to render and deploy all the pages in `PAGES_DIR` to your website.** *Note: you can work on pages and files you don't want to make public by putting them in `wip/`, which is `.gitignore`d by default, just take caution not to `git add -f` those files.*